Surajkumar4-source/Modified_current_running_Application_in_Kubernetes/README.md

 <br>

-This assignment will help me  understand how to manage Kubernetes deployments, handle Docker image versions, modify applications in running pods, and perform rollbacks in case of issues.
+This implementation will help me  understand how to manage Kubernetes deployments, handle Docker image versions, modify applications in running pods, and perform rollbacks in case of issues.